Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Adding Randomness

 In order to create a multi-faceted stimuli dataset, we would ideally need the AM distribution ($p_{AM}$) to have a uniform support in the regions which we have defined as important, based on our threshold of acceptance.

-To achieve this we want (1) to capture a wide variety of initial positions from the feature space, and then perform AM (so ideally we would want $supp(p_{AM_{in}})=supp(p)$) and (2) add variability to the AM process itself.
+To achieve this we want (1) to capture a wide variety of initial positions from the feature space, and then perform AM and (2) add variability to the AM process itself.
 To achieve these points we perform the following during the execution of our algorithm: \begin{itemize} \item \textbf{Reinitializations:} We use our AM Generator to perform AM towards one class, we save the stimuli after it successfully surpassed the threshold of acceptance, and then we choose randomly another class to perform AM.
 Sporadically, we reinitialize the AM Generator, as the process can lead to numerical instability without reinitializations.

 \item \textbf{Random Thresholds:} In order to capture homogeneously the regions that are above a certain acceptance threshold ($T_{min}$) for the class probabilities of $h_T$, we use a randomly changing threshold with $T\in [T_{min},1]$. \item Use of\textbf{ larger initial weights} in the AM Generator: As we use reinitializations, we want to capture a large region of the feature space from the initial positions.
 For this reason when we use the AM Generator, we use larger than usual standard deviations in the weight initializations.
-However, this can lead to numerical instability during the AM Maximization.
-To solve this problem, we propose a more elegant solution described in the next point.
+However, this can lead to numerical instability during the AM Maximization, so consideration should be applied before using this strategy.

-\item Use of \textbf{AM Editor instead of AM Generator:} Instead of generating a synthetic stimulus (Generator), we sample randomly a datapoint from a uniform distribution with support in the feature space.
-Based on a scaled tanh function we use a network to perform edits to this datapoint until we satisfy our threshold target.
-This way, we have $supp(p_{AM_{in}})= X$, which is very close to what we want in point (1).
-In order for the generated samples to be within the bounds of $X$, we include a rescale operator before feeding the stimuli to $h_T$.
-We experimented with this design in the MNIST experiments.
-The results surpassed the results when using an AM Generator with the same architecture, for the same number of stimuli.
-In Figure \ref{fig:Editor}, we show the proposed design.
+\item \textbf{Use of edits instead of generation:} Instead of using a deep generator network $G_{AM}$, we randomly draw a sample $x_r$ from a random uniform distribution covering $\mathbb X$ (i.e., with support of $\mathbb X$).
+We then utilize a deep network $E_{AM}(,\theta_E, z)$ to perform edits on $x_r$ to modify it so that it can maximize an output neuron of $h_T$ based on $L_Y$.
+Since we assume that $\mathbb X$ is compact, we re-scale the total output to fit in $\mathbb X$ base on the min-max feature rescaling (which we will call $resc$).
+As such, in summary we change the stimuli generation from $h_T(\theta^*_T,G_{AM}(\theta_G,z))$ to $h_T(\theta^*_T,resc(x_r+E_{AM}(\theta_E,z)))$.
+Empirically this technique yields good results regarding the abovementioned point (1).